sarisabban/SinfNet/README.md

 `python3 YOLOv2.py -d FILENAME.jpg`

 ### Jupyter notebooks
-The Jupyter notebooks are provided for YOLOv2 and YOLOv3 to be able to quickly implemnet these scripts in Google's Colaboratory to access a free GPU.
+The Jupyter notebooks are provided for YOLOv2 and YOLOv3 to be able to quickly implemnet these scripts on cloud GPUs.